illumio-shield/illumio-splunk-ta/TA-Illumio/tests/README.md

 Notes:

-- `KVSTORE_TARGET_PROXY` is optional.
+- `KV_STORE_REPLICATION_PROXY` is optional.
 If it is blank or unset, the target-side calls connect directly.
 - The test creates a temporary source collection, inserts one sample document, copies it to the target, verifies the target document, and leaves both collections in place for inspection.